 - Check your email for the reset password instructions.

-- Click the reset password link contained in the email message.
+- Click the reset password button contained in the email message.

 - Enter a new password and your 32auctions account email address.